 (Seen on 2/3/2016 on Broadway)

-That voice in my head can’t wait to tell you about Something Rotten!:
+That voice in my head can’t wait to talk about this amazing show: